omergulcicek/nextjs-boilerplate/README.md

 ## Monitoring & Analytics

-🚧 Don’t forget to replace all FIXME tags with proper code before finalizing the changes.
+🚧 Don't forget to replace all FIXME tags with proper code before finalizing the changes.

 ### Error Tracking